Connect with a Lima One expert today!

-• Mortgage rates hit an all-time, historic low as the pandemic forced the country to stay put.
+In September 2024, mortgage rates hit a two year low, and realtors in Raleigh expect these low rates to spur a new buying spree if they continue.
 Low interest rates helped first-time homebuyers significantly by creating the opportunity for more affordable monthly mortgage payments.

 Millennials in the market

-• The National Association of Realtors reported that millennials are now the largest group of homebuyers in the country.
-As first-time homebuyer programs enter the market in 2021, the number of millennial buyers is expected to grow substantially.
+The National Association of Realtors reported that millennials are now the largest group of homebuyers in the country.
+As first-time homebuyer programs enter the market in 2025 and beyond, the number of millennial buyers is expected to grow substantially.

 New jobs and opportunities

-• The Urban Land Institute and PwC ranked the Raleigh-Durham area the no. 1 real estate market because of its real estate prospects, which are partly driven by job prospects.
+The Raleigh-Durham area is the second fastest growing metro area in the U.S. as well as one of the "fastest growing tech hubs".
 Major tech companies like Google and Apple, as well as new biotech companies and startups, are gravitating toward the Research Triangle Park area because it is business-friendly and affordable.
+Despite Apple delaying its East Coast plans, Durham is still attracting many new employers.

 Apple’s East Coast Campus

-North Carolina has been courting Apple for more than three years in an attempt to become the home base for the company’s east coast campus.
-In April, the company announced it will invest $1 billion in North Carolina over 10 years, including $552 million to establish its east coast campus in Research Triangle Park.
-It’s a huge win for North Carolina’s real estate market.
+In 2021, Apple announced that it will invest $1 billion in North Carolina over 10 years, including $552 million to establish its new “east coast campus” in Research Triangle Park.
+It was a huge win for North Carolina’s real estate market and economy overall.

 What Does This Mean for Real Estate Investors?